 +Nursing pajamas and a nursing nightgown (<<I LOVE THESE.
 The softest cotton modal.
 I already own this exact style in two or three prints; will probably add a new one to the repertoire.
 I wore them for months after baby was born.
 They are flattering, comfortable, practical, and hold up well in the wash.)

 +Cotton bathrobe.
 A MUST.
 If you do end up only wearing the hospital robe because of a c-section or whatever, the back swings wide open.
 A robe gives you some privacy while walking the halls of the hospital.
 I like this soft cotton style (easy to toss in the wash afterward — probably best to avoid white).
-Also like its length for a little more coverage, but this shorter one with the piping is darling, too.

 +Inexpensive, high-rise granny panties.
 If you end up needing a c-section, you will be so happy you have these.
+They give you those standard issue mesh ones, which are also fine, but you’ll need these eventually and they are so soft and wonderfully high-rise.

 +Cozy socks.
 For walking the hospital floor.